 The curtain is ready to rise on a trio of lovely ladies.
-Our version of the popular snowflake ballerinas blend two great ideas – snowflake ballerinas originally designed by a Russian blogger named Lelia and the work of Julia Monroe on AllSparkledUp.com.
+Our version of the popular snowflake ballerinas blend two great ideas – snowflake ballerinas originally designed by a Russian blogger named Lelia (sadly her site is no longer online) and the work of Julia Monroe on AllSparkledUp.com.

 Snowflake Ballerina Inspiration